 Build a team with the experience and skills to properly service your customer base.
 Make sure the diversity of your team matches that of your clientele.

 Organize your business processes so all of your employees are on the same page.
-Provide your team with the digital tools they need to do their jobs well.
-Provide the team with shared access to digital assets and other tools.
+Provide your team with the tools they need to do their jobs well, and the access to shared digital assets and tools.

 You can find many professional groups on social media.
 They can be a great place to get advice and learn from others’ experience.
 Decide on the best online groups and focus your attention there.